 COMING UP NEXT AT THE SOUTH END WRITES:

 Longtime South End resident and veteran foreign-policy journalist Stephen Kinzer has been hosted by the South End Writes series twice before, once to discuss his acclaimed book, The Brothers: John Foster Dulles, Allen Dulles and Their Secret World War and, last year, to talk about his weeks-long trip through Iran, just before the controversial international nuclear agreement with the ayatollahs was approved.
 This time, the former New York Times bureau chief and regular Boston Globe contributor's new book, The True Flag: Theodore Roosevelt, Mark Twain and the Birth of American Empire, reframes the current question about America's role abroad from the perspective of the same debate that raged here in Boston at the end of the 19th-century, whether to be an imperialist nation or take care of our own problems first.
 Kinzer's 1/22 world affairs column in the Boston Globe will give you a fine introduction to his talk.
 He will be introduced by his long-time friend and admirer, WBUR's OpenSource radio host Christopher Lydon.
 Tuesday, March 14

-New York Times bestselling author of Those Who Save Us, Jenna Blum (with her novella, The Lucky One, part of Grand Central: Original Stories of Postwar Love and Reunion, a collection of tales by well-known women writers, all taking place on the same day in Manhattan’s iconic gateway), Tuesday, April 4
+New York Times bestselling author of Those Who Saved Us, Jenna Blum (with her novella, The Lucky One, part of Grand Central Station, a collection of tales by well-known women writers, all taking place on the same day in Manhattan’s iconic gateway), Tuesday, April 4